 Bur Oak

-Bur oak is a very large, stately, drought tolerant shade tree.
-It is a slow-growing member of the white oak family with a broadly rounded crown at maturity.
-It has medium green, deeply lobed leaves that turn yellow, gold, and brown in the fall.
+Bur oak is a very large, stately shade tree known for its drought tolerance.
+As a slow-growing member of the white oak family, it develops a broadly rounded crown at maturity.
+Its medium green, deeply lobed leaves turn yellow, gold, and brown in the fall.

-Bur oak is more tolerant of alkaline soils than many oaks, and very drought tolerant once established.
-It may retain some brown leaves during winter when young.
-It is an excellent choice for a large, long-lived, drought-tolerant shade tree.
+Bur oak is more tolerant of alkaline soils than many other oaks and becomes very drought-tolerant once established.
+Young trees may retain some brown leaves during winter.
+These attributes make it an excellent choice for a large, long-lived, drought-tolerant shade tree.

 Bur Oak

-Bur oak is a very large, stately, drought tolerant shade tree.
-It is a slow-growing member of the white oak family with a broadly rounded crown at maturity.
-It has medium green, deeply lobed leaves that turn yellow, gold, and brown in the fall.
+Bur oak is a very large, stately shade tree known for its drought tolerance.
+As a slow-growing member of the white oak family, it develops a broadly rounded crown at maturity.
+Its medium green, deeply lobed leaves turn yellow, gold, and brown in the fall.

-Bur oak is more tolerant of alkaline soils than many oaks, and very drought tolerant once established.
-It may retain some brown leaves during winter when young.
-It is an excellent choice for a large, long-lived, drought-tolerant shade tree.
+Bur oak is more tolerant of alkaline soils than many other oaks and becomes very drought-tolerant once established.
+Young trees may retain some brown leaves during winter.
+These attributes make it an excellent choice for a large, long-lived, drought-tolerant shade tree.

 Plant details